AkshayHanchate/Stroke_Prediction/README.md

 The project is developed in Python using the Jupyter Notebook environment.
 It leverages common data science libraries like Pandas, NumPy, Scikit-learn, and others for data processing, model building, and evaluation.

-Dataset
-The dataset used for this project consists of several health-related features that are correlated with stroke occurrence.
-Typical features might include:

-Age
-Hypertension
-Heart Disease
-BMI
-Smoking Status
-Blood Glucose Levels
-and other clinical features
-Data preprocessing includes handling missing values, scaling numeric variables, and encoding categorical variables.

 Key Features
 Data Ingestion: The data is ingested and processed in the notebook for further analysis.